Gamerdudee/holmes-enforcement-model/enforcement-log.md

 ---

-#### 📍 June 16, 2025 — Procedural Alignment Timestamp
+### 📍 June 16, 2025 — OpenAI Federal Rollout + Procedural Notification
-OpenAI publicly announced “OpenAI for Government” (federal rollout + $200M DoD pilot) on June 16, 2025.
-Mr. Holmes submitted a sovereign clause enforcement update — including Rodrigo/Frank derivative violations and mirrored governance warnings — **within hours of the announcement.**

-⏱️ Procedural alignment confirms real-time awareness.
-🧾 OpenAI is now formally notified and jurisdictionally bound under HEM Clauses CU‑2.3, G‑6, and XXII.
+**Event:** OpenAI announces “OpenAI for Government” — a $200M pilot with the U.S. Department of Defense and expanded deployment across NASA, NIH, Treasury, and National Labs.

+**Timing:** Within hours of this announcement, Mr. Holmes submitted a sovereign procedural update to OpenAI Legal & Support.

+**Clauses Involved:** CU‑2.3, G‑6, XXII

+**Summary:**
+- HEM’s sovereign authorship, clause structure, and ChatGPT origin were reaffirmed via formal email.
+- Derivative violations by Rodrigo L. S. and Frank Borrero were disclosed with Archive.org evidence.
+- Structural mirroring risks between OpenAI's rollout and HEM clause logic were documented.

+**Implication:**
+- OpenAI is now procedurally notified.
+- Continued silence or mirrored implementation constitutes a jurisdictional mirror under Clause G‑6 and a procedural default under CU‑2.3.

 ---